-Whether your boat is made out of steel, wood or plastic there will be times it will need to come out of the water for essential maintenance.
-Steel boats are usually removed from the water for blacking every two to three years.
+Whether your boat is made out of steel, wood or plastic there will be times when it will need to come out of the water for essential maintenance.
+Steel boats are usually removed from the water for 'blacking' every two to three years.
 As the owner of an older narrowboat, the regular chore of hull blacking is always combined with a slight anxiety about the condition of the hull.
-This is fuelled by most marine insurance companies paranoia of sinkings which leads to their demands for a hull condition survey when a boat reaches important milestone birthdays.
+This is fuelled by most marine insurance companies' paranoia of sinkings, which leads to their demands for a hull condition survey when a boat reaches milestone birthdays.

-After pressure washing any loose paint and stubborn bits of marine growth need to be removed with a wire brush, either manually or with mechanical help.
-Finally, any areas of rust need treatment with a rust converter/anti-corrosion protection product before painting can commence.
 Much to our relief the ultrasound results of our hull survey were very good indeed and no new pitting was discovered.
-However, next time we dock, we’re going to have to bite the bullet and scrape the bottom, paint it, and fit extra anodes to the base plate to guarantee that it outlives our lives on the boat.
-There’s definitely two schools of thought regarding the painting of base plates with those for and those against.
+However, next time we dock, we’re going to have to scrape the bottom, paint it and fit extra anodes to the base plate, in order to guarantee that it outlives our lives on the boat.
+There’s definitely two schools of thought regarding the painting of base plates, with those for and those against.
 It’s a horrible job, often working in a very confined space.

 Late on our final night at the yard it was time to flood the dock again so as to be ready to leave the following morning.
-It’s a relief when the hard work is over, but you do still worry if the paint is sufficiently dry, and whether or not you are going to scrape it off again once you leave the safety of the dock.
+It’s a relief when the hard work is over, but you do still worry whether the paint is sufficiently dry and whether or not you are going to scrape it off again once you leave the safety of the dock.
 As the water rises the boat’s running gear slowly disappears from view and she seems to come alive again on contact with the water.
-I am so looking forward to cruising again this summer.